Papierkorb/bindgen/README.md

 # Architecture of bindgen

-Bindgen employs a pipeline inspired code architecture, which is strikingly similar to what most compilers use.
+Bindgen employs a pipeline-inspired code architecture, which is strikingly similar to what most compilers use.

-The code-flow is basically `Parser::Runner` to `Graph::Builder` to `Processor::Runner` to `Generator::Runner`.
+The code flow is basically `Parser::Runner` to `Graph::Builder` to `Processor::Runner` to `Generator::Runner`.

 ![Architecture flow diagram](https://raw.githubusercontent.com/Papierkorb/bindgen/master/images/architecture.png)